Bachelor of Arts

 The designed molecule was obtained in a 45% yield.
 For each step of the synthesis the identity of the product was characterized using 1 H and 13 C NMR, IR, and Mass Spectrometry.
 Although the final product proved to be extremely insoluble, it was determined to be an effective ion channel upon addition to a synthetic bilayer system.

 Graham-O'Regan, Katherine Anne, "Design and synthesis of a novel cyclic oxazole pseudopeptide" (2017).
-Theses, Dissertations, and Projects.
-1822.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download